 Hear from some groundbreaking campaigners in our 'Prides for All' series, celebrating the success of rural Prides like Midsomer Norton, and looking to the future with Bi Pride UK which will be happening for the first time in 2019.

 If you have any queries or want to let us know about a Pride event, get in touch at firstname.lastname@example.org.

 Want to get involved?
-Anyone can order a free #ComeOutForLGBT pack to get communities to show their support.
+Anyone can download free #ComeOutForLGBT resources to get communities to show their support.
 Using #ComeOutForLGBT on social media can inspire others to join the movement for LGBT equality too.

 For questions about Youth Pride, find out more at Stonewall Youth Pride events.